Behaviour (Pet Shop Boys album): Critical reception

 In a mixed review, NME's Roger Morton conceded that Behaviour "is probably no more a disconsolate record than Introspective or Actually", but questioned its relative lack of "a defiant surge of rhythm".
 Robert Hilburn of the Los Angeles Times found that the album reaches "the emotional peaks" of the Pet Shop Boys' previous work on "peppy highlights" such as "So Hard" and "The End of the World", while "the occasional lapses and the forays into slower tempos" feel "flat by comparison".

-In 1999, Q listed Behaviour as one of the 90 best albums of the 1990s, while critic Ned Raggett ranked it ninth on his list of "The Top 136 or So Albums of the Nineties" for Freaky Trigger.
-Behaviour is featured in the book 1001 Albums You Must Hear Before You Die.
+In 1999, Q listed Behaviour as one of the 90 best albums of the 1990s, while the critic Ned Raggett ranked it ninth on his list of "The Top 136 or So Albums of the Nineties" for Freaky Trigger.
+Behaviour is included in the book 1001 Albums You Must Hear Before You Die.

 Re-release

 Along with the rest of the group's first six studio albums, Behaviour was re-released as Behaviour/Further Listening: 1990–1991 in 2001.
-The reissue was digitally remastered, and accompanied with a second disc of B-sides, and some previously unreleased songs, recorded from 1990 to 1991.
-Notable songs on the second disc include "Miserablism", "DJ Culture", "Was It Worth It?", and the Ambient Mix of "Music for Boys".
-"Miserablism", a poignant satire of Morrissey, was intended for inclusion on Behaviour up until the day it was sent for mastering.
-It later became the B-side to "Was It Worth It?" and was remixed by Moby for the 12-inch single; it was also featured on the limited edition version of the duo's 2003 compilation album PopArt: The Hits, in a remixed form.
+The reissue was digitally remastered and accompanied with a second disc of B-sides, and some previously unreleased songs, recorded from 1990 to 1991.
+Notable songs on the second disc include "Miserablism", "DJ Culture", "Was It Worth It?" and the Ambient Mix of "Music for Boys".
+"Miserablism", a poignant satire of Morrissey, was intended for inclusion on Behaviour until the day it was sent for mastering.
+It later became the B-side to "Was It Worth It?" and was remixed by Moby for the 12-inch single; it was also on the limited edition version of the duo's 2003 compilation album PopArt: The Hits, in a remixed form.
 "DJ Culture" and "Was It Worth It?" were the two singles recorded for the Pet Shop Boys' 1991 compilation album, Discography: The Complete Singles Collection.
 "Music for Boys" was originally credited as "Music for Boys Part 2" and was the B-side to "DJ Culture".
 The original B-side version can also be found on the 1995 compilation album Alternative.
 This reissue was re-released in 2018 along with the Further Listening editions of Very and Bilingual.

 Another re-release followed on 9 February 2009, under the title of Behaviour: Remastered.
 This version contains only the 10 tracks on the original.